KagakuAI/QSARcons/README.rst

 QSARcons - smart searching for consensus of QSAR models
 --------------------------------------------------------------------

-``QSARcons`` is a package designed to identify optimal consensus combinations of QSAR models.
-The project is motivated by the large number of available chemical descriptors and machine learning methods, which can be combined into many different QSAR models.
-Selecting the most effective subset - and combining them into a consensus - can significantly improve prediction accuracy and robustness.
+The motivation behind this project is that there any many available chemical descriptors and machine learning methods, and usually it is not obvious which combination to prefer for modelling the target property of the molecule.
+Therefore, the idea is just to build multiple (>100) simple individual QSAR models with diverse descriptors and algorithms, and then genetic algorithm to smartly optimize the subset of models delivering the best performance on the validation dataset.

 Motivation
 --------------------------------------------------------------------